nourselim/RAG-Chatbot-for-One-Pagers/README.md

 - **Accuracy**: High precision with semantic understanding
 - **Scalability**: Supports thousands of employee profiles

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - Built with Streamlit, LangChain, and FAISS
 - Powered by OpenAI's embedding models
-- Developed by Innov8 team

-## 📞 Support

-For questions or issues:
-1. Check the troubleshooting section
-2. Review the code comments
-3. Open an issue on GitHub

----

-**Happy Employee Hunting! 🎯**